Saturday, November 26, 2011

 In hindsight, the conventional layout is best - the camera arm, as shown in the images of the prototype, is not too stable and needs restraining to prevent the camera and lens toppling.

 Although stepper motors are reliable and accurate, vibration can be a problem.
-A solution is gearing, which also increases torque at the drive shaft.
-An ideal solution is the 5v 28BYJ-stepper (Note: although the 28BYJ is advertised as 64 steps, it is acutally 32 steps?
-Oh well! it’s very inexpensive and does a good job).
+A solution is gearing, which also increases torque at the drive shaft or using an Easy Driver with micro stepping.

-Besides the dimensions of the tracker, packing up the camera arm hinge with 4 thicknesses of 80GSM A4 paper (0.4mm), improves tracking overall.
+Together, the dimensions of the tracker and packing the camera arm hinge with 4 thicknesses of 80GSM A4 paper (0.4mm), improves tracking overall.

-The reader will want to process their images.
+The reader may want to postprocess their images.
 A low cost solution is GIMP, however, Deep Sky Stacker and Star Tools is a more sophisticated image processing solution.

 Front and rear views - the reduction drive is more effective.
 Increasing torque at the drive screw and minimizing stepper motor resonance.